darrellodonnell/sovrin-controlled-docs/keydocs/sovrin-steward-selection-process.md

 ```

 ## Purpose

-an algorithm for deciding which nodes will participate in consensus, based on which ones are likely to add the least risk of network downtime.
-This algorithm may be implemented with manual analysis at first; later, we imagine coding it into software to make selection automated.
+Establish a transparent and fair process for the collecting and scoring of data.
+The results of which will be used by an algorithm for deciding which nodes will participate in consensus, based on which ones are likely to add the least risk of network downtime.

 ## Algorithm
 A formal written description of Sovrin's Steward Selection Algorithm was captured as a reference implementation in a [Sovrin Improvement Proposal (SIP 5001)](https://github.com/sovrin-foundation/sovrin-sip/blob/master/text/5001-steward-selection-algorithm/README.md).